marciclabas/willow-app/README.md

     chatbot-api
     ```

-This will start a uvicorn server at `http://localhost:8000` and create a `db.sqlite` file (unless you specify a different DB URL via `--sql` or the `SQL_CONNECTION_STRING` env var).
+This will start a uvicorn server at `http://localhost:8000` and create a `.data/db.sqlite` file (unless you specify a different DB URL via `--sql` or the `SQL_CONNECTION_STRING` env var).

 To simplify running locally, if not provided it will create a new assistant.
-It will store the ID in a `assistant_id.txt` file.
+It will store the ID in a `.data/assistant_id.txt` file.

 ## Technical Details